HTI Staff

 Student Aide

-Jasmin Gonzalez is a first-year MDiv student at Princeton Theological Seminary.
+Jasmin Gonzalez is a middler in her MDiv program at Princeton Theological Seminary.
 She was born and raised in the Central Valley of California and attended Azusa Pacific University in Southern California.
 Jasmin has her BA in Biblical Studies and Theology and hopes to continue in higher education through research and teaching.
 She aspires to bridge her context, including her Hispanic heritage, with the world around her and is excited to acquire new skills for doing so while working at HTI.

 Student Aide